dmorton63/Quantum-OS/README.md

 ## Contributing
 This is revolutionary technology - contributions welcome!

-*Building the future of operating systems*# Quantum-OS
+*Building the future of operating systems*# QARMA-OS

 ## Features